Laximas/vue3-steppy/README.md

 /**
  * Contains the steps with custom titles and icons.
+ * @type {Array}
+ *
- * @param {Image} iconSuccess - import CheckMark from '../assets/check-mark.png'
+ * @param {Image} iconSuccess - You can point to an imported icon from you assets like:
+ * import CheckMark from '../assets/check-mark.png'
+ * If you set it to null, a default SVG will be used with primary color 1.
+ *
  * @param {boolean} isValid - Used to determine if the user can move to the next step.
- * @type {Array}
  */
 tabs: {
   type: Array,
   default: reactive([
     {
       title: 'Step 1',
-      iconSuccess: CheckMark,
+      iconSuccess: null,
       isValid: true
     },
     {
       title: 'Step 2',
-      iconSuccess: CheckMark,
+      iconSuccess: null,
       isValid: true
     },
     {
       title: 'Step 3',
-      iconSuccess: CheckMark,
+      iconSuccess: null,
       isValid: true
     }
   ])